fhiso/tsc-governance/egs.md

 Exploratory Groups
 ==================

-Much of the initial technical work of the FHISO is being carried out in exploratory groups (EGs), each focusing on a specific aspect of the FHISO's work.
-The aim of these EGs is not to produce a finished standard, but to research current practice, to determine if and how to proceed with standardisation, and to produce a recommendation on the broad substance of a future FHISO standard.
-Non-members are welcome to participate in the work of these exploratory groups, and any interested parties contribute on the group mailing lists.
-As a non-member you will not be eligible to participate in any formal votes, however individuals can [join the FHISO](http://fhiso.org/join-fhiso/) for an annual payment of US\$20 and then participate fully.
+**Note:** It was originally envisaged that FHISO's initial technical work would be carried out in exploratory groups (EGs), each focusing on a specific aspect of the FHISO's work.
+Following a simplification in our [administrative structure](/governance), this is no longer the case, and these exploratory groups are **inactive**.

+* * *

 Established exploratory groups {#established}
 ------------------------------

-The first EGs have recently commenced work.
-If you would like to participate in an open collaborative process to build consensus in these areas, the [TSC](/ "Technical Standing Committee") would welcome your involvement on the EGs' mailing lists.

 ### Sources and Citations Exploratory Group {#sources}